arvest-data-in-context/ml-notebooks/README.md

 ## In Google Colabs

+Either click on the direct links to open a notebook given in this documentation, or...

 1. Go to [Google Colabs](https://colab.research.google.com/).

 2. `File` > `Open notebook` > `GitHub` > Paste the url of this repo (`https://github.com/arvest-data-in-context/ml-notebooks`).